UltraXman2022/Making-Business-Decisions-Based-on-Data/README.md

 <li>At what stage do you lose the most users?</li>
 <li>What share of users make the entire journey from their first event to payment?</li></ul>
 Step 5.
 Study the results of the experiment
-How many users are there in each group?
+<ul><li>How many users are there in each group?
-We have two control groups in the A/A test, where we check our mechanisms and calculations.
+<li>We have two control groups in the A/A test, where we check our mechanisms and calculations.
 See if there is a statistically significant difference between samples 246 and 247.
-Select the most popular event.
+<li>Select the most popular event.
 In each of the control groups, find the number of users who performed this action.
 Find their share.
 Check whether the difference between the groups is statistically significant.
 Repeat the procedure for all other events (it will save time if you create a special function for this test).
-Can you confirm that the groups were split properly?
+Can you <li>confirm that the groups were split properly?</li>
-Do the same thing for the group with altered fonts.
+<li>Do the same thing for the group with altered fonts.
 Compare the results with those of each of the control groups for each event in isolation.
 Compare the results with the combined results for the control groups.
-What conclusions can you draw from the experiment?
+What conclusions can you draw from the experiment?</li>
-What significance level have you set to test the statistical hypotheses mentioned above?
+<li>What significance level have you set to test the statistical hypotheses mentioned above?
 Calculate how many statistical hypothesis tests you carried out.
 With a statistical significance level of 0.1, one in 10 results could be false.
 What should the significance level be?
-If you want to change it, run through the previous steps again and check your conclusions.
+If you want to change it, run through the previous steps again and check your conclusions.</li></ul>